To develop your dog!

 #2 – Hand feed your dog

 This method will allow him to understand that you are there to share and not to steal his food.
-Do not pet him while he’s eating, stay calm and relaxed and always move slowly.
+Do not pet him while he’s eating, stay calm and relaxed, and always move slowly.
 This will build trust between you and your dog.

 #3 – Whenever your dog is calm, give him treats

-Your dog will mirror your emotion, so when you come up to him, stay calm and relaxed.
+Your dog will mirror your emotions, so when you come up to him, stay calm and relaxed.
 Anxious and fearful dogs may hide from you.
 Using positive reinforcement is powerful to build trust and it will impact his mental health.

 #4 – Let your dog come to you